JayantToleti/GrammarErrorCorrection/README.md

 Grammatical Error Correction(GEC) refers to detecting poor grammar and correcting it accordingly.
-These errors include spelling, incorrect use of articles, prepositions, pronouns, nouns, and poor sentence correction.In recent years, NLP has made significant advancements due to the integration of various ML and DL models.
+These errors include spelling, incorrect use of articles, prepositions, pronouns, nouns, and poor sentence correction.
+In recent years, NLP has made significant advancements due to the integration of various ML and DL models.
 This helps propel the field of Grammatical Error Correction to new heights and opens doors to various innovative applications in language processing.
 This work shows the application of the